dwilkie/carrierwave_direct/README.md

       config.min_file_size     = 5.kilobytes         # defaults to 1.byte
       config.max_file_size     = 10.megabytes        # defaults to 5.megabytes
       config.upload_expiration = 1.hour              # defaults to 10.hours
+      config.will_include_content_type = true        # defaults to false; if true, content-type will be set
+                                                     # on s3, but you must include an input field named
+                                                     # Content-Type on every direct upload form
     end

 ## Testing with CarrierWaveDirect